oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 ## Task 3: Start a Manifest File

-Start a Manifest file for the Application Deployment.
-Insert the Authentication secrets:
+Start a *manifest file* for the Application Deployment.
+Insert the Authentication *Secrets*:

 ~~~bash
 <copy>